ALANOODLE'S SCALE MODEL PORTFOLIO

 This review originally appeared at MundoHobby.com

-This incident would prompt NASA and the Rockwell Corp. to redesign the Command and Service Modules into what would become the Apollo Command/Service Module, Block II.
+What followed was the tragic fire which killed astronauts Gus Grissom, Ed White and Roger Chaffee.
+This catastrophic event would force NASA to re-think safety standards and prompt the Rockwell Corp. to redesign the Command and Service Modules into what would become the Apollo Command/Service Module, Block II.

 At this same time, model kit manufacturers were rushing to produce kits depicting the Apollo spacecraft.
-What they didn't anticipate were the visible changes that would be made to the spacecraft after their kits hit the shelves.
-(This is not unusual.
-The same thing also happened some years earlier with Revell's kit of the Gemini Space Capsule.)
-Rather than retool the kit molds to reflect the changes which would, no doubt, be very costly, they chose to continue selling their kits of the Apollo “CSM” in its Block I form.
+What they didn't anticipate were the visible changes that would be made to the spacecraft around the same time their kits hit the shelves.
+This is not unusual in the modeling industry.
+Kits of a variety of subjects including cars and aircraft are often patterned after prototypes which may differ from production versions.
+Rather than retool their molds to reflect the changes which would, no doubt, be very costly, manufacturers chose to go on producing their kits of the Apollo CSM in its "Block I" form.

-RealSpace Models, operating out of Tallahassee, Florida has been producing highly accurate resin kits of factual spacecraft since the mid 1990s.
+RealSpace Models of Tallahassee, Florida has been producing highly accurate resin kits of factual spacecraft since the mid 1990s.
 One of their kits is a reproduction of the Block II CSM in 1/96 scale.
 Although it's primarily sold as a replacement for the Block I CSM that is supplied with Revell’s tremendous Apollo/Saturn V kit, I decided to build it as a companion to Heller’s 1/100 scale Lunar Module, which I had already built.
 I had determined that the scale difference would be minimal.

 Click on the above image for a larger view

-Also very fragile are the "scrimitar" antennas, two semicircular, paper thin resin shapes extending directly out of the Service Module.
+Also very fragile are the "scimitar" antennas, two semicircular, paper thin resin shapes extending directly out of the Service Module.
 Care must be taken in handling the part to avoid breaking one or both off as I did.
 They were replaced with the antennas from the Heller CSM kit.

-In an old parts box, I found some sprue for an old Lindberg aircraft kit that had a trapezoidal profile.
-(Sprue is the familiar "trees" that plastic kit parts are attached to in the box.)
+In my trusty spare parts box, I found some sprue (model kit "trees") from an old model kit.
 Sections of this sprue were the perfect size and shape for the RCS units.
-The RCS Thrusters came from a Heller Lunar Module kit in 1/100 scale.
-The 16 tiny thruster cones are much more convincing than the RCS units from the Heller CSM kit.
+The RCS thruster cones came from a Heller Lunar Module kit in 1/100 scale.

 Painting the model was very simple.
 The CM was masked off leaving the docking probe exposed and the SM was sprayed with Flat White Krylon Primer.
 After that coat had dried completely, the ribbed cooling panels were masked off with Parafilm-"M" laboratory film and the model was sprayed with Model Master Chrome spray enamel.
 When the last coat of Chrome was almost dry, the Parafilm was removed, as was the masking over the CM.